 Tips

-Our advice is to mix the batter with a fork for literally 10 seconds until it just comes together.
-Avoid using a hand or standing mixer; even at low speed, you'll probably overmix the batter.
+We advise mixing the batter with a fork for 10 seconds until it comes together.
+Avoid using a standing mixer, even at low speed.

 Questions